aai-institute/beyond-jupyter/refactoring-journey/step07-feature-engineering/README.md

   * During inference, the artist in question may not have appeared in the training set.
   * During training, an artist may have but a single song in the training set.

-We use XGBoost's gradient-boosted decision trees to have models that explicitly support incomplete data, adding two models - one which includes the feature and one which does not.
+We use XGBoost's gradient-boosted decision trees as a type of model that explicitly support incomplete data, adding two concrete models - one which includes the feature and one which does not.
-For the other models, we could apply a feature transformation that performs imputation.
+As far as the other models are concerned, we could apply a feature transformation involving imputation if we  wanted to support the new feature.